IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 <table summary="bluemix commands that you can use to manage orgs, spaces, and users.">
+<caption>Table 2.
+Commands for managing orgs, spaces, and users</caption>
  <thead>
  <th colspan="5">Commands for managing orgs, spaces, and users</th>
  </thead>